json420/degu/doc/degu.server.rst

     .. attribute:: max_connections

-        Maximum number of concurrent TCP connections accepted by server.
+        Max concurrent TCP connections allowed by server.

         Default is ``25``; can be overridden via the *max_connections* keyword option.

-        When this limit is reached, subsequent connection attempts will be rejected till at least one of the existing connections is closed.
+        When this limit is reached, subsequent connection attempts will be rejected till the handling of at least one of the existing connections has completed.

     .. attribute:: max_requests

-        Maximum number of HTTP requests handled through a single TCP connection.
+        Max HTTP requests allowed through a single TCP connection.

         Default is ``500``; can be overridden via the *max_requests* keyword option.